Caounee/portfolio/README.md

 ## About me

-I am passionately and actively developing my career by combining experience in sales with skills in software testing.
-For several years, I worked as a salesperson, where I learned effective customer communication, time management, and problem-solving.
+With passion and commitment, I am developing my career in software testing, combining my experience in retail with growing technical skills.
+Working as a salesperson for several years allowed me to improve my communication, time management, and problem-solving skills.

-Now, I am focusing on software testing, gaining knowledge and hands-on experience in identifying and reporting bugs.
-I am committed to continuously improving my skills and expanding my knowledge to deliver the highest quality in my work.
+Currently, I focus on software testing, including test automation, gaining knowledge and practical experience in identifying and reporting bugs and creating effective tests.
+I am determined to continuously improve my skills and deliver high-quality results in every project.

-I am driven by a desire for excellence, precision, and determination in achieving goals.
-I am open to new challenges and eager to take on tasks that allow me to grow professionally.
+My key traits are striving for precision, responsibility, and determination, which help me achieve my goals.
+I am open to new challenges that allow me to develop my testing skills, especially in automation.

 ## Experience